Koozie: Name, origin, and trademark dispute

 The name "Koozie", with a capital "K", is a federally registered trademark in the United States, originally coined by Bob Autrey of San Antonio, Texas, and rights later sold to Radio Cap Corporation (RCC) as the KOOZIE in the early 1980s.
 The company RCC specialized in baseball caps before registering a trademark for the name KOOZIE in 1980, and subsequently introducing the product as a can cooler in 1982.
 As the promotional product industry grew, more products were added to the KOOZIE brand, including drinkware, more styles of can coolers, cooler bags, outdoor leisure items, travel accessories, and business accessories.
 The word koozie has also lost its trademark numerous times over the years, making it a regular everyday word in the English language, similar to words like onesie, zamboni, and hula hoop.
 These are brand name products that have been subject to genericide—"the process by which a brand name loses its distinctive identity as a result of being used to refer to any product or service of its kind."

 Norwood Promotional Products acquired RCC in 1991 and continued to grow the KOOZIE line of products.
 In 2009, BIC Graphic purchased Norwood and its sub-brands.
 BIC Graphic dropped the "RCC" in favor of the KOOZIE brand name and expanded the line to include additional styles of can coolers, cooler bags and totes, as well as housewares.

 Norwood was in a dispute, on-and-off over several years in the 2000s, over the Koozie trademark status with an online retail business called Kustom Koozies.
 Norwood asserts that names such as beer hugger, can cooler, and huggie do not infringe its trademark, but that koozie, coozie, coolie, and cozy do.
 Kustom Koozies asserted in 2005 that the trademark had become generic.
 In the years since, Norwood and Kustom Koozies came to a licensing agreement over the use of the trademark, but by 2009 they were in dispute again, as Kustom Koozies tried and failed to cancel the trademark licensing agreement in response to Norwood instructing it to make certain changes to its website, one of which was that "Koozie" should be set out in all-capital letters as "KOOZIE," and another being that the registered trademark symbol "®" be used to identify genuine Norwood KOOZIE brand beverage sleeves.

+In December 10 2025, a Newfane family business called Better Wheel Workshops, which makes wooden can insulators originally known as the "Woodzie", settled a trademark dispute with the Koozie Group, which holds a trademark to the word "koozie", the conditions being that the "Woodzie" be renamed to "Tree Sleeves".
+Better Wheel Workshops has been making the wooden can insulators for a decade before they were informed about a year-and-a-half ago that the Koozie Group filed a petition with the U.S. Patent and Trademark Office to cancel the "Woodzie" trademark over potential confusion.